GeoscienceAustralia/TsuTools/dev/SFFMAnalysis2015/CODE0/DATA/SRCMOD_RAW/README.txt

-The file 'all_model_data.RDS' contains web-pages from SRCMOD.
-It was produced using scrape_data.R (which does not need to be re-ran)
+Make a file 'all_model_data.RDS' which contains web-pages from SRCMOD.
+Produced using scrape_data.R.